-Note: With the joint permission of the directors of graduate programs from the relevant colleges, a student may replace one elective course with an elective course in a related subject, provided that the replacement elective meets the educational objectives of the program.
+With the approval of the head of the department and the Associate Dean for Graduate Affairs, students may choose to take one elective course outside of the list of elective courses, provided that the replacement elective meets the educational objectives of the program.

-A student in the thesis option must prepare and successfully defend a thesis presenting results of independent research performed under the close supervision of a faculty member from the Department of Mathematics and Statistics.
+A student in the thesis option must prepare and successfully defend a master's thesis presenting results of independent research performed under the close supervision of a faculty member from the Department of Mathematics and Statistics.

-A student who wishes to pursue the thesis option must formally inform the program coordinator of the desired research topic and research question no later than the end of the 10th week of classes of the student's second semester of study.
-If the student is approved to pursue the thesis option, the program coordinator will consult with the head of department and the faculty of the department to identify a thesis advisor for the student.
-The thesis advisor will be responsible for supervising all aspects of the student's graduate work, such as course selection, thesis proposal, thesis writing and thesis defense.
+A student who wishes to pursue the thesis option must formally inform the head of the department of the desired research topic and research question no later than the end of the 10th week of classes of the student's second semester of study.
+If the student is approved to pursue the thesis option, the head of the department will consult with the faculty of the department to identify a master's thesis advisor for the student.
+The master's thesis advisor will be responsible for supervising all aspects of the student's graduate work, such as course selection, thesis proposal, thesis writing and thesis defense.

-A complete guide for forming the thesis committee and for preparing the thesis is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.
+A complete guide for forming the thesis committee and for preparing the master's thesis is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.